How to Safely Load and Transport Heavy Equipment

 1. Perform a Documented Risk Assessment

 Consider adding one for your equipment transportation preparation protocol.
-They can be done by a senior manager or supervisor, containing the full operation and transportation timeline and its weight loads, plus relevant project risks and what’s been done to address them.
+They can be done by a senior manager or supervisor, containing the total operation and transportation timeline and its weight loads, plus relevant project risks and what’s been done to address them.

 2. Outfit Sites With PPE

 We can’t say it enough — safety is the backbone of the industry.
-Having your crew wear a complete set of personal protective equipment is a safety standard across all construction operations, not just when preparing for safe & legal transport of heavy cargo.
+Having your crew wear a complete set of personal protective equipment is a safety standard across all construction operations, not just when preparing for the safe and legal transport of heavy cargo.
 It’s also something routinely overlooked, with many sites taking shortcuts to chain up a trailer quickly and move on to the next task.

 PPE documentation is also a risk-mitigation strategy.
 You’ll round out a stronger risk assessment and permit application when you note all the safety protocols you and your crew adhere to on top of routine tie-down requirements for heavy equipment.